-Rating Description 5 Outstanding Performance for exceeds the standard expected of an employee at this level 5 Outstanding Performance far exceeds the standard expected of an employee at this level.
+Rating Description 5 Performance far exceeds the standard expected of an employee at this level.
 The appraisal indicates that the Employee has achieved above fully effective results against all performance criteria and indicators as specified in the PA and Performance Plan and maintained this in all areas of responsibility throughout the year.
-4 Above expectations Performance is significantly higher than the standard expected in the job.
+4 expectations Performance is significantly higher than the standard expected in the job.
 The appraisal indicates that the Employee has achieved above fully effective results against more than half of the performance criteria and indicators and fully achieved all others throughout the year.
-3 Fully effective Performance fully meets the standards expected in all areas of the job.
+3 Performance fully meets the standards expected in all areas of the job.
 The appraisal indicates that the Employee has fully achieved effective results against all significant performance criteria and indicators as specified in the PA and Performance Plan.
 2 Performance is below the standard required for the job in key areas.
 Performance meets some of the standards expected for the job.
 The review / assessment indicates that the employee has achieved below fully effective results against more than half the key performance criteria and indicators as specified in the PA and Performance Plan.
-1 Performance does not meet the standard expected for the job.
+1 · Performance does not meet the standard expected for the job.
 The review / assessment indicate that the employee has achieved below fully effective results against almost all of the performance criteria and indicators as specified in the PA and Performance Plan.
 The employee has failed to demonstrate the commitment or ability to bring performance up to the level expected in the job despite management efforts to encourage improvement.